 So many new false dawns,

 Bright days turned to storms,

 No. I’ll remain on the periphery between security and insecurity, success and failure, driven by self-torture and a respectful fear of being positive.
-If that’s all that creates meaning for this soporific little guy in such times, it cannot be left behind.
+If that’s all that creates meaning for this soporific man in such times, so it shall be.

-But I do care that friends know what love is there for them.
-Without that, there would be nothing here for me and no strength left to write.
-Thank you immeasurably, as ever, for keeping a flame alive.
+But I do care that friends know that without them, there would be nothing here and no strength left to write.
+Thank you, as ever, for keeping a flame alive.